deGueux/scale-model-DUT21/README.md

 Exporting all those as a `.step` file turned out to be a good choice, as you can actually easily edit those in any other software.
 Some press pulling in Fusion to bulk up some of the flimsy aero and suspension rods later, I'm happy to report I've got something that prints reasonably well, resulting in a bulk of PLA on my desk which is vaguely reminiscent of the actual car.

 ## Make your own!
 If you want your own, expect about ~30 hours of printing time and ~300g of filament, depending on your settings.
-Next assembly will take quite a few hours as well, especially doing it for the first time (pro tip: drop it to get more practice!).
+Next, assembly will take quite a few hours as well, especially doing it for the first time (pro tip: drop it to get more practice!).
 If you want to paint it, add a few hours more and you're done!

 ### The files
 The car is split up into a whole bunch of different prints to fit onto my Ender 3 pro.
 If you've got a big printer, I dare you to print it all in one go, but if not, splitting it up seems pretty smart, so that print orientations can be chosen to be not-entirely-dumb.

 ![](photos/print_orientation.png "Wow what an amazing car")

 You'll find all the `.stl` files of the parts in this repo, as well as the fusion model in case you wanna work on that to fix everything I've done wrong.
-I've included a tiny stand for the right ride height (and to take the weight of the suspension) and the CFD Percy.
+I've included a tiny stand for the right ride height (and to take the weight off the suspension) and the CFD Percy.